hashicorp/packer/website/source/docs/post-processors/vagrant.html.md

 artifact will cause the `Vagrantfile` to include a reference to the image.
 For post processors allowing a tag to be specified, such as `docker-import` or `docker-tag`, the tag will be used.
 Otherwise, the sha256 hash will be used.

+Note: Using the `docker` builder to save the image as a tar file cannot be used to produce a Vagrant box.